Alexandria, VA Solar Panels

 Alexandria Electricity Prices

-Virginia electricity rates have climbed from 12.0 cents per kWh in 2021 to 14.5 cents in 2024, representing a 21% increase over three years.
+Virginia electricity rates have climbed from 12.0 cents per kWh in 2021 to 14.5 cents per kWh in 2024—a 21% increase in just three years.
+For Alexandria homeowners, this translates to significantly higher monthly bills.

 Price of Energy: Virginia vs National Average